 How to Use the Lasagna Gardening Method

-Since I’ve done most of the digging and planting here by myself, I had to find other methods to save my energy for just planting.
-Of course, you can start a garden using the traditional method, but I’ve got a way that will save time…and your back.
+Since I did almost all of the digging and planting here by myself, I had to find other methods to save my energy for just planting.
+Of course, you can start a garden using the traditional method, but the lasagna method works just as well!

 Here’s how to do it.